ckep1/onefs/README.md

   FSBridgeCapabilities,
   Platform,
   StoredHandle,
-} from 'fsbridge'
+} from 'onefs'

 // Helpers
-import { ok, err, PLATFORM_CAPABILITIES } from 'fsbridge'
+import { ok, err, PLATFORM_CAPABILITIES } from 'onefs'

 // Individual adapters (for advanced use) import {